Manabu-GT/ExpandableTextView/README.md

 Using the library is really simple, just look at the source code of the [provided sample][1].
 (Look at the SampleTextListAdapter.java for the use within a ListView)

+The important thing to note is that the view Ids for TextView and ImageButton must be set to "@id/expandable_text" and "@id/expand_collapse" respectively for this library to work.

 Also, you can optionally set the following attributes in your layout xml file to customize the behavior of the ExpandableTextView.